Encrypted sync in Pro

 Wrong-password safety

-The trade-off is real and worth stating plainly: if you lose both your password and your recovery key, no one, including WeekFlux, can recover the encrypted data.
-That is the cost of a design where only you hold the keys.
+The trade-off is real and worth stating plainly: if you lose both your password and your recovery key, encrypted synced data may not be recoverable.
+Keep your recovery key somewhere safe and separate from the device.

 Local-only fallback and backups